 All trade receivables are shown net of an allowance for uncollectible.
-The allowance for doubtful accounts for all funds is \$6,400 and is concentrated in the enterprise funds.
+The allowance for doubtful accounts at June 30, 2017 for all funds is \$6,403 and is concentrated in the enterprise funds.

 4. Restricted Assets

 Cash and investments are often restricted to a particular use due to statutory, budgetary or legal requirements and are therefore classified as "restricted" on the City's balance sheets.
 When both restricted and unrestricted resources are available for use, it is the government's policy to use restricted resources first, then unrestricted resources as they are needed.